-- ✓ Manufacturer: Camerons Balloons England
+- Manufacturer: Camerons Balloons England

-- ✓ Hot air type
+- Hot air type

-- ✓ Diameter 19 m
+- Diameter 19 m

-- ✓ Heigth 24 m
+- Height 24 m

-- ✓ Volume 3,000 m3
+- Volume 3,000 m3

-- ✓ Heated with Pure Propane Gas (LPG) by means of 2 high capacity burners
+- Heated with Pure Propane Gas (LPG) by means of 2 high capacity burners

-- ✓ Wicker basket 130 x 70 cm
+- Wicker basket 130 x 70 cm

-- ✓ Materials: the first 3 rings Nomex (like the F1 drivers' suits), the next 3 rings and the remaining part are made of special canvas also used to produce parachutes
+- Materials: the first 3 rings Nomex (like the F1 drivers' suits), the next 3 rings and the remaining part are made of special canvas also used to produce parachutes

-On time, at 14-00, a large van arrives with Davide Morando, owner and pilot of the balloon.

-Inside there is a large wicker basket, a large bag containing the balloon and 4 large LPG bottles.

-Davide gives his collaborators a few but peremptory and effective orders.
+On time, at 14:00, a large van arrived with Davide Morando, owner and pilot of the balloon.
+Inside there was a large wicker basket, a large bag containing the balloon and 4 large LPG bottles.
+Davide gave his collaborators a few but peremptory and effective orders.

-In a flash all the material is unloaded.
-Immediately a small balloon is left free to rise in the air, it will be used to understand the direction and intensity of the wind.

-The big bag containing the balloon is opened and the canvas is stretched over the field, and here we begin to see how big this balloon really is.
+In a flash all the material was unloaded.
+Immediately a small balloon was left free to rise in the air, it would be used to understand the direction and intensity of the wind.
+The big bag containing the balloon was opened and the canvas was stretched over the field, and here we began to see how big this balloon really was.